raphlinus/raphlinus.github.io/_posts/2021-10-20-swapchain-frame-pacing.md

 It is also possible to get past presentation statistics on Windows, using [GetFrameStatistics], and games that have been optimized for latency use it to control the scheduling of rendering work.
 An excellent case study is [Controller to display latency in Call of Duty], which goes into great detail (and covers some of the same ground as this blog).

+Also note that Windows 11 is a major upgrade on this front, with a [composition swapchain] API that provides most of the features needed for good frame pacing, including insight into whether there's a hardware overlay, ability to request presentation of a frame at a specific timestamp, and ability to revise frames in the queue even after they've been placed there.
+I haven't experimented with it yet, but one question I have is whether it supports [smooth resize], or whether that's still broken by design.
+The documentation is not reassuring on this front, as it doesn't explicitly discuss window resize.

 There is evidence that a lot of Windows games are suboptimal when it comes to frame pacing.
 One such indication is the the existence of SpecialK, an open-source tool that dynamically tweaks games (their [SwapChain science] page goes into some of the same issues as this post), in many cases showing dramatic improvement.

 ### Animation timebase